 - The only hints revealed of what was in the book is that there is a dance called the "Happy Hamster Hop", and that reading it aloud requires "squeaky voices and gooshy sound effects".

-- In one strip, Calvin complains to Hobbes about how much trouble he got into that day in school, but when Hobbes asked what happened, Calvin says he doesn't even want to talk about.
+- In one strip, Calvin complains to Hobbes about how much trouble he got into that day in school, but when Hobbes asked what happened, Calvin says he doesn't even want to talk about it.
 When Hobbes asks if it had "anything to do with those sirens [he heard] around noon", Calvin repeats, louder this time, "I SAID I don't want to talk about it."

 - In the strip that immediately preceded this one, Calvin is getting dressed for school, complaining about how it never changes, and then says, "Well, not today.
 Today, I go for the gusto." and puts on a cape and space helmet, which seems to suggest the obvious.
-Moderate consensus among fans is that this is indeed the specific date/strip that the Noodle Incident occurred, as no other school exploit of his ever got all the way up to the level of emergency sirens.

 - Calvin tells Dad it's amazing how many things you can take apart with just an ordinary screwdriver.
-Dad says "Such as?"
+Dad says, "Such as?"
 Calvin realizes he's said too much and stammers that he doesn't really know and was just speaking hypothetically.
 Then he walks away, telling himself that he needs to stop introducing topics of conversation.
 How many things did Calvin take apart with a screwdriver, and what were they?

 - In one strip, Calvin tells his dad that it's possible to buy live squid at the supermarket.
-His dad half-registers this... then realizes what's going on and screams "CALVIN, WHAT ARE YOU DOING?"
+His dad half-registers this... then realizes what's going on and screams, "CALVIN, WHAT ARE YOU DOING?"

 - Calvin's show and tell from this strip... if he even had a show and tell.Calvin: Today for "show and tell", I refuse to show you what I brought and I refuse to tell you anything about it!
 It's a mystery that will haunt you all your miserable lives!
 You'll never, ever know what I brought!
 You can beg and plead, but I'll never end your torment!
 I'll carry my secret to the grave!
 It's the show and tell that was never shown or told!
 Ha ha ha!
 Ah ha ha ha ha!